Geological Terms Beginning With "F"

 An overflow of water onto lands that are normally above local water levels.
 Can be caused by stream discharge exceeding the capacity of the stream channel, storm winds and reduced pressure drawing water from a lake or ocean onto the coastline, dam failure, lake level increase, local drainage problems or other reasons.

 A sequence of parallel to subparallel basalt flows that were formed during a geologically brief interval of time and which covered an extensive geographic area.
 Thought to have formed from simultaneous or successive fissure eruptions.
+In the photo are layered flood basalts from the Columbia River.
+Public domain image by William Borg.

 An area of alluvium-covered, relatively level land along the banks of a stream that is covered with water when the stream leaves its channel during a time of high flow.